elbamos/mbsts/README.md

 # MBSTS

-The goal of this project is to build, test, and evaluate a generalized model for Multivariate Bayesian Structural Time Series in Stan.
+The goal of this project is to build, test, and evaluate a generalized model for Multivariate Bayesian Structural Time Series with GARCH in Stan.

+The variant of this model also applies "Finnish Horseshoe" hierarchical shrinkage parameters for feature selection, including a novel application of them to seasonality and cyclicality.

 ## Overview